codepath/android_guides/Using-Parcelable.md

 ```

 Now we can access the parcelable data from within the launched activity.

+### Caveats

+There are a few common gotchas associated to Parcelable to consider below:

+* One very important thing to pay close attention to is the order that you write and read your values to and from the Parcel.
+They need to match up in both cases.
+In my example, I write the `int` and then the `String` to the Parcel.
+Afterwards, I read them in that same exact order.
+The mechanism that Android uses to read the Parcel is blind and completely trusts you to get the order correct, or else you will run into run-time crashes.

+* Another problem I have encountered is with `ClassNotFound` exceptions.
+This is an issue with the Classloader not finding your class.
+To fix this you can manually set the Classloader to use.
+If nothing is set, then it will try the default Classloader which leads to the exception.

+* As mentioned before you can only put primitives, lists and arrays, Strings, and other Parcelable objects into a Parcel.
+This means that you cannot store framework dependent objects that are not Parcelable.
+For example, you could not write a `Drawable` to a Parcel.
+To work around this problem, you can instead do something like writing the resource ID of the Drawable as an integer to the Parcel.
+On the receiving side you can try to rebuild the Drawable using that.
+Remember, Parcel is supposed to be fast and lightweight! (though it is interesting to see `Bitmap` implementing Parcelable)

+* Where is `boolean`!?
+For whatever odd reason there is no simple way to write a boolean to a Parcel.
+To do so, you can instead write a `byte` with the corresponding value like so:

+`out.writeByte((byte) (myBoolean ?
+1 : 0));`

+And retrieve it similarly:

+`myBoolean = in.readByte() != 0;`

 ### Creating a Parcelable, The Easier Way (using IntelliJ or Android Studio)